-For only $9.49, each child will get a tour of the restaurant (including the kitchen), make their own pizza and receive a fun card that includes 1 ride.
+For around $10.00 each child will get a tour of the restaurant (including the kitchen), make their own pizza and receive a fun card that includes 1 ride.
 Field Trips are held Monday – Thursday before 3:00 pm.
 You need a minimum of 12 kids to book a tour.
 Please call each individual location to schedule a tour directly.

 21. Junípero Serra Museum – San Diego